kyryl-opens-ml/ai-engineering/blog-posts/ai-product-template/README.md

   </tr>
 </table>

-CRUD for items - you've seen it before, and testing it is very straightforward: Arrange-Act-Assert pattern (https://automationpanda.com/2020/07/07/arrange-act-assert-a-pattern-for-writing-good-tests/).
-This seems easy to add, but I swas multiple time (and hostenre guyily of this myself) - if you  miss to add it ad right time - cost of this - mgiht be very hight.
+CRUD (https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) for items - you've seen it before, and testing it is very straightforward: Arrange-Act-Assert pattern (https://automationpanda.com/2020/07/07/arrange-act-assert-a-pattern-for-writing-good-tests/).
+This seems easy to add, but I saw multiple times (and honestly I'm guilty of this myself) - if you miss adding it at the right time - the cost of this might be very high.

-Never undervalue this stage, and always ask agent to add integration tests and make sure to follow TDD!
+Never undervalue this stage, and always ask the agent to add integration tests and make sure to follow TDD!

 Both are important, and both are must-haves.

-- Feature branches - when you add new feature or build on top of Agentic feature & Deterministic feature - make sure agent has full avilait to have seprate envirments.
+- Feature branches - when you add a new feature or build on top of Agentic feature & Deterministic feature - make sure the agent has full availability to have separate environments.

-Based on this you can add new feature in prappalr, on top of existing one or combinations.
+Based on this you can add new features in parallel, on top of existing ones or combinations.

 ## Outcome: